dipanshu-astuto/onelens-installation-scripts/charts/onelens-agent/README.md

 # OneLens Agent Helm Chart

 This Helm chart provides the configuration for deploying the OneLens Agent in Kubernetes environments.
-It builds upon the OneLens Agent Base chart and includes additional components like Prometheus and OpenCost.
+It builds upon  OneLens Agent Base chart and includes additional components like Prometheus and OpenCost.

 ## Overview